-The Board appoints a number of questions writers to assist with the development of examination questions.
-An Examinations Committee has been appointed to assist with the setting, monitoring, and review of each examination.
+The Board appoints content writers to assist with the development of examination questions.
+The Examinations Committee oversees the setting, monitoring, and review of each examination.

-Question Writers
+Content Writers

 Examination questions are developed by Board-appointed clinicians and educationalists who are qualified and registered medical imaging and/or radiation therapy practitioners with a high level of clinical and/or educational expertise.